100 years after Titanic disaster

 -- Researchers assembled in March 2012 a field map of the wreck.
 The mapping team snapped 130,000 photos throughout 2010 using two underwater robots and using solar imaging to create the most in-depth picture yet of the 3-mile by 5-mile swath of wreckage.

-Reporting by David Cutler, London Editorial Reference Unit; editing by Patricia Reaney
+Sources: Reuters/www.britannica.com/www.titanicfacts.net (Reporting by David Cutler, London Editorial Reference Unit; editing by Patricia Reaney)